critterandguitari/Organelle_Manual/manual.md

 aconnect "Pure Data:1" "LPD8:0"
 ```

 5. Save the document, `Reload`, and return to a patch.
 Now we have a keyboard controller and pad controller sending MIDI to Organelle.
+The first of each pair of lines signify that controller sending MIDI to Organelle.
+The second of each pair of lines signify that controller receiving MIDI from Organelle.
+To disable a given connection, delete the corresponding line.

 For more information on this, plus an explanation video, see the [forum post on advanced MIDI setups](https://forum.critterandguitari.com/t/how-to-advanced-midi-setup-3-1/2264).